Best Plant Milk for Protein Shakes (2026)

 Soy milk is the undisputed champion for protein shakes, delivering 7-9 grams of complete protein per cup before you even add your protein powder.
 This means a shake made with 2 cups of soy milk and 1 scoop of protein powder (typically 20-25g protein) gives you a massive 35-43 grams of protein total.

 Soy milk's neutral taste doesn't compete with your protein powder flavors, and its smooth texture prevents clumping.
-The protein in soy milk is also a complete protein with all nine essential amino acids, making it nutritionally similar to dairy milk.
+The protein in soy milk is also complete with all nine essential amino acids, making it nutritionally similar to dairy milk.

 🛒 Best Soy Milk for Protein Shakes: